John MacMillan resigns as coach of Pacific Pride program

 Together and Strong!

 “When something that has been created over time by so many people with commitment, hard work, planning, passion and care is then destroyed so easily by a few who do not care but only wish to control, it’s shameful.”
-Quote by

 Dr. James Hubbard